stereobooster/pagefind-instantsearch/README.md

 ### Filter for numeric fields

-I didn't implement filter for numeric fields, like `price >= 40 AND price <= 100`.
-Price slider doesn't work in the deme
+I didn't implement a filter for numeric fields, like `price >= 40 AND price <= 100`.
+The price slider doesn't work in the deme

 ## Status

-After I realized that it is not practical to use as general faceted search engine I gave up and didn't finish code for schema transformation.
+After I realized that it was not practical to use a general faceted search engine I gave up and didn't finish code for schema transformation.

 **This code is not recomended for prodcution use**.